Gilmore Avenue (Quezon City): Route description

 Gilmore Avenue is a major thoroughfare that acts as a southbound corridor for connecting the neighborhoods of New Manila and the neighborhood and commercial area along Tomas Morato Avenue to Ortigas Avenue, the cities of San Juan and Mandaluyong, and the Greenhills Shopping Center.

 The road segment from Aurora Boulevard to N. Domingo Street has a single Class II paint-separated one-way bike lane.
 This lane connects the bike lanes along Aurora Boulevard and Granada Street as part of the national government's Metropolitan Bike Lane Network.

 In 2021, the Metropolitan Manila Development Authority recorded 47 road crashes along Gilmore Avenue, resulting in a daily average of 0.12 road crashes that year.
 Of the 47 road crashes, 35 resulted in property damage, 11 had non-fatal injuries, and one was fatal.

 Landmarks

 Computer and IT hub

-The Aurora Boulevard intersection of Gilmore Avenue is a popular hub for IT-related products and services for computers and related components.
+The Aurora Boulevard-Gilmore Avenue intersection is a popular hub for IT-related products and services for computers and related components.
 The southern corners of Gilmore Avenue and Aurora Boulevard are filled with stores selling different kinds of computers and their accessories, both secondhand and brand-new.

 Due to the COVID-19 pandemic in the Philippines, computer retail stores in the area reported a five-fold increase in demand for laptops and computers due to remote work and distance education arrangements.